marxin/texi2rst-generated/sphinx/gccint/source-tree-structure-and-build-system/top-level-source-directory.rst

 :samp:`libobjc`
   The Objective-C and Objective-C++ runtime library.

-:samp:`liboffloadmic`
-  A library to allow OpenMP to Intel MIC targets.

 :samp:`libphobos`
   The D standard and runtime library.
 The bulk of this library is mirrored from the `master D repositories <https://github.com/dlang>`_.